ronnymees/ProxMox-Guide/documents/home-assistant-vm.md

 * Navigate to <VM IP>:8123

 Done.
-Everything should be up and running now.
+Home Assistant should be up and running now.